** that will be sung at my family’s Christmas

 2. Seven Spanish Angels – Willie Nelson & Ray Charles

-This one has been a more frequent hit amongst our recent get-togethers.
+This one has been a more frequent hit at our recent get-togethers.
 Grandpa and Dad do a great job of reenacting the Willie Nelson and Ray Charles duet.
 Dark shades included!
 I had never heard this one until a couple of years ago but an outstanding ballad that really hits the spot… especially after a few have been consumed!

 1. King of the Road – Roger Miller